leang97/Openvpn-accessubuntuScript/README.md

 # Openvpn-accessubuntuScript

-This is a quick and simple script to fast install openvpn access server into your ubuntu server
+This is a quick and simple script to fast install openvpn access server into your ubuntu server (16.04 64 Bit)

 #To use,  run these commands